ironcore-dev/metal-operator/docs/concepts/servers.md

 kubectl annotate server my-server metal.ironcore.dev/parked-
 ```

-The server powers back on and the bound `ServerClaim` resumes ownership without re-scheduling.
+The bound `ServerClaim` resumes ownership without re-scheduling, and its reconciler reapplies the claim's requested power state, including `Off` when the claim requests it.

 ## Interaction with BMC